 SVT kept to its roots with the overall appearance of this truck.
-Aggressive lines from its body included a unique front bumper that fed air to the water to air heat exchanger so boost temps were kept to a minimum.
+Aggressive lines from its body included a unique front bumper that fed fresh air to the heat exchanger so boost temps were kept to a minimum.
 Chrome fender badges catch your eye as you go down the side to the bed and find a beautiful step side bed with a custom set of dual exhaust tips poking out from the side.

-The Gen 2's suspension featured a dual A-arm coil spring equipped front end topped off with Bilstein shocks and a 31 mm front sway bar.
+The Gen 2's suspension featured a dual A-arm coil spring-equipped front end topped off with Bilstein shocks and a 31 mm front sway bar.
 The rear had a huge 9.75 inch rear end housing loaded with a 3.55 gear set in 1999 and 2000; 2001-2004 models featured an upgraded 3.73 ratio.
 The rear suspension came equipped with the same Bilstein shock absorbers, a special 5 spring leaf set, and a 31 mm sway bar.
 Front and rear ride height dropped 1.5 inches in the front and 2 inches in the rear.

 The wheel options did change a few times over the years of these trucks.
 All of these included the 18X9.5 inch cast aluminum alloy wheels and were wrapped in a Goodyear F1-GS 295/45/ZR18 tire.
 All four corners featured an ABS disc brake setup.
 A 12.1-inch rotor and dual-piston caliper were utilized up front and the rear had a 13.1-inch single piston setup out back.